Morphisms of CohFT algebras and quantization of the Kirwan map: Morphisms of CohFT algebras

-given by forgetting the scaling and all markings except $i,j,k,l$, and collapsing all stable components.
-The product of forgetful morphisms of the type above defines an embedding into a product of projective lines.
+given by forgetting the scaling and all markings except $i,j,k,l$, and collapsing all unstable irreducible components.
+The product of forgetful morphisms defines an embedding into a product of projective lines. \end{remark}

-The variety $\ol{M}_{n,1}(\bA)$ is not smooth, but rather has toric singularities, see Section 2.
+The variety $\ol{M}_{n,1}(\bA)$ is not smooth, but rather has toric singularities, see Section \ref{local}.
 The {\em boundary divisors} are the closures of strata $M_{n,1,\Gamma}$ of codimension one.

-From the dimension formula \eqref{dimform} one sees that there are two types of boundary divisors.
+\begin{remark} {\rm (Description of the boundary divisors of the complexified multiplihedron)} From the dimension formula \eqref{dimform} one sees that there are two types of boundary divisors.
 First, for any $I \subset \{1,\ldots, n \}$ with $|I| \ge 2$ we have a divisor

 corresponding to the formation of a single bubble containing the markings $I$.
 This divisor admits a gluing isomorphism